-Institutional Setting
+3.1 Institutional Setting

 In Denmark, individuals are taxed according to a dual tax system with generally higher taxes on labor income (and transfers) than on capital income.
 The system operates with six income concepts summarized in Table 1.
 The income concepts are labor market income (LI), personal income (PI), capital income exclusive of income from stocks (CI), stock income (SI), itemized deductions (ID) and taxable income (TI) with LI, PI, and TI constituting the main tax bases for labor income.
+In addition, we have added broad income (BI) to the table, which we use to study different margins of response in our empirical analyses.
 Overall, these income concepts have remained stable over the time period 2000-12, which surrounds the 2004 and 2009-10 reforms we consider in our main application.